ParadoxGameConverters/paradoxGameConverters/cpp_version/Data files/ReadMe.txt

 6) Copy "output.v2" to "[YOUR VICTORIA DIRECTORY]/save games" and run Victoria 2
 7) Load the output game and immediately save the game.
 Then resign, and load that game.
 Enjoy!

+If you get an error complaining about MSVCP120.dll, go to Visual Studio Redistributable: http://www.microsoft.com/en-us/download/details.aspx?id=40784
+	then click Download and select vcredist_x86.exe.
+	Once it has downloaded, install it and run the converter again.

 ----
 THE CONVERTER MOD for VICTORIA 2